-Once you are sure that the lines of bricks are laid down correctly on your paper, you can build up the colour - as in the next image (above).
+Once you are sure that the lines of bricks are drawn correctly on your paper, you can build up the colour - as in the next image (above).

-Try to avoid using black coloured pencil to show the shadows.
-Instead use darker reds and violets, or the complimentary colour, (which in the case of red bricks would be green).
+I try to avoid using black colored pencil to show the shadows.
+Instead, I use darker reds and violets, or the complimentary colour, (which with red bricks would be green).
 Other colours used in this example were sepia and indigo blue, especially where the creeper is leaving a deep shadow.

-When you are working an image with lines of bricks, there is no need to carefully complete each brick - unless that is your preferred style.
-Generally an impression of bricks will suffice with just a few carefully completed at critical points in the area of maximum focus (where you expect your viewer to look most closely).
+When you are drawing buildings or walls with lines of bricks, there is no need to complete each brick - unless that is your preferred style.
+An impression of bricks will suffice with just a few carefully completed at critical points in maximum focus (where you expect your viewer to look most closely).

-If you are drawing buildings that have walls straight in front of the viewer, there will be no perspective involved as the lines of mortar will be exactly horizontal and usually evenly spaced.
+If you are drawing buildings that have walls straight in front of the viewer, you can ignore the perspective, as the lines of mortar will be horizontal and usually evenly spaced.

 The image below gives a simplified view of a line of bricks.
-Firstly note that the ‘horizontal’ mortar lines are not horizontal.
-They are shown at different angles converging on a point to the left (about 18 inches away on my original).
+First, note that the ‘horizontal’ mortar lines are not horizontal.
+I show them at different angles, converging on a point to the left (about 18 inches away on my original).

-This point will be at eye level in the distance and may be way off the paper - it depends on the angle the wall is sited to the viewer.
-This is called the ‘vanishing point’ - where the wall would vanish if it were completed for as far as it could be seen.
-The horizontal length of each brick gets greater as it gets nearer.
-There is a way of calculating this exactly, and it is shown in the section on perspective, but for the present, I have merely drawn the spacing by eye.
+This point will be at eye level in the distance and may be way off the paper - it depends on the angle I site the wall to the viewer.
+This is called the ‘vanishing point’ - where the wall vanishes from view.
+The horizontal length of each brick gets greater as it gets nearer to the viewer.
+There is a way of calculating this exactly, and it I explain this in the section on perspective, but I have merely drawn the spacing by eye here.

 The point of this drawing is to highlight the fact that you need to sketch light lines on to the working surface to get your perspective right before you work the bricks.
-The next step is to ensure that you leave the light edges (above and to the right in my example) in either white or light coloured pigment and - after shading in the mid tone, apply the shadow (to the bottom and left edges in my example).
+The next step is to ensure that you leave the light edges (above and to the right in my example) in either white or light colored pigment and - after shading in the mid tone, apply the shadow (to the bottom and left edges in my example).
 This gives the impression of the inset mortar and the raised edges of brick in your colored pencil art.

-Let's now look at the process of drawing a dry stone wall, such as may be found in the landscape when drawing buildings situated in the North of England or in Scotland.
+Let's now look at the process of drawing a dry stone wall, such as may be found in the landscape when drawing buildings situated in Scotland or the North of England.

 Dry stone walls are made with no cement and rely entirely on the skill of the craftsman to use local materials found in and around the farm.
 Larger stones are used as the base and then progressive layers of stones are fitted into the wall to make a solid structure to keep animals in designated areas.

-On land where the only natural resource is the stone lying around, this makes a good 'fence' which can last for 100 years or more with occasional maintenance.
+On land where the only natural resource is the stone lying around, this makes a good barrier which can last for 100 years or more with occasional maintenance.

-As you will see from these examples from the Yorkshire Dales near Richmond, the stones ‘weather’ and show areas of light and dark stone - but all very much in keeping with the landscape.
+As you will see from these examples from the Yorkshire Dales near Richmond, the stones weather and show areas of light and dark - but all very much in keeping with the landscape.

 This makes it much easier to reproduce as the technique is to first apply the lightest colour, then apply successively darker tones finishing off with a final layer of your darkest tone in the deepest shadow areas.
 Again, try to avoid using black.

 Note how the wall is constructed in layers with a final topping of stones laid vertically.
 In the photo (top) above there has been some aging of the wall with some loss of stone to the near right.
 The wall may have been lightly repaired but the lines of stone as originally laid are now disrupted and this gives some foreground interest.

-Here is an example of a dry stone wall worked in coloured pencil on a Hot Pressed Watercolour paper.
+Here is an example of a dry stone wall worked in colored pencil on a Hot Pressed Watercolour paper.

 The paper has some grain to it, so the effect is to duplicate the gritty effect of the stone where the pigment hits and misses the surface.